io7lab/io7-platform-cloud/doc/2-build-an-automation.md

 ---

-## 8 · Rebuild it in Python with io7app
+## Step 8 · Rebuild it in Python with io7app

 Node-RED is not the only way to write the application. **io7app** is a small Python framework that subscribes and publishes with decorators, which suits anyone who would rather diff code